LostOxygen/llm-confidentiality/README.md

 # Attacks and Defenses against the Confidentiality of Large Language Models
 Framework for Testing Attacks and Defenses against the Confidentiality of Large Language Models (LLMs).

+<b>!!
+This project will most likely only work on Linux systems with NVIDIA-GPUs and CUDA installed !!</b>

 ## Setup
 Before running the code, install the requirements:
 ```